There are two decisions to make: the first is the Platform decision; the second is the feature-set decision.

 4—What if I need to send a payment to Canada from the U.S.?

-If funds originate in one country, and need to cross a border to a different country, it is necessary to use the IAT (International) format, which comes with the Corporate edition.
+If funds originate in one country, and need to cross a border to a different country, it is necessary to use the IAT (International) format, which comes with the Processor edition.

 5—What does the Processor edition provide that the Corporate edition does not?